-This is also important to remember because ST6s can't act up into jobs that don't have college approval.
+This is also important to remember because ST6s can't act up into jobs that don't have College approval.

-2. Not reading 'Safe Patients and High Quality Services'
+2. Not reading Safe Patients and High Quality Services (CR207)

-Jobs are assessed against the standards in this document, which is available here.
-Please read it before you put pen to paper: it isn't long, it is helpful and it will save you time.
-A useful supplementary document is 'When patients should be seen by a psychiatrist', available here.
+Jobs are assessed against the standards in this document, which is available from the College website.
+Please read it before you put pen to paper: it is helpful and it will save you time.
+A useful supplementary document is When patients should be seen by a psychiatrist.